Review of ultrasonic methods for monitoring, damage detection, and processing of lithium-ion batteries throughout their life-cycle: Summary and outlook

-\begin{enumerate} \item The effect of different cell form factors (e.g., pouch or prismatic vs.~cylindrical) on ultrasound wave propagation requires further investigation. \item The development of reliable ultrasonic signal signatures that indicate LIB state and damage type in the absence of previous history in order to compare cells with different histories is a challenge that must be addressed in order for UT to be a valuable tool for recycling applications and evaluation for second-life use. \item Temperature and C-rate variations during operation introduce changes in signal interpretation, requiring robust compensation models or guaranteeing very stable operating conditions. \item Further research is needed to parametrize the mechanical properties of LIB constituent materials and create models to relate ultrasonic signals to physical phenomena within the cells. \item Ultrasonic testing represents a path to understand the coupling between electrochemical, mechanical, and thermal domains in LIBs, which could lead to significant insights for better batteries for the future. \item Machine learning approaches have shown promise in correlating ultrasound signals with LIB state metrics.
-However, their generalization across cell chemistries and even across batches of the same cell remains an open question. \end{enumerate}
+\begin{enumerate} \item The effect of cell form factor on ultrasonic wave propagation and testing methodology requires further investigation to tailor methodologies to form factor and application. \item The development of reliable ultrasonic signal metrics that indicate LIB state and damage type in the absence of previous history in order to compare cells with different histories is a challenge that must be addressed in order for UT to be a valuable tool for recycling applications and evaluation for second-life use. \item Temperature and C-rate variations during operation introduce changes in ultrasonic signal interpretation.
+Accounting for these changes requires robust models that consider electrochemical and thermal histories in order to use UT in monitoring systems that assure stable operating conditions and SOH estimates. \item Further research is needed to fully document and parametrize the mechanical properties of LIB constituent materials.
+This research will greatly aid in the creation of elastodynamic and poroelastic models that relate ultrasonic signals to physical phenomena within the cells. \item Machine learning approaches have shown promise in correlating ultrasonic signals with LIB state metrics.
+However, their generalization across cell chemistries and even across batches of the same cell remains an open question.
+Further, machine learning methods that employ interpretable, physics-based constraints should be prioritized. \item Integrating UT with complementary NDT methods, such as electrochemical impedance spectroscopy, X-ray CT, infrared thermography, among others, is a promising path toward the development of more interpretable and robust diagnostic and prognostic methods. \item Standardizing UT measurement protocols, reporting conventions and usage history, and benchmark datasets are crucial for comparing studies and gaining industry acceptance. \item Community-driven initiatives for open-access databases of validated UT measurements across cell chemistries, form factors, and operating conditions would significantly accelerate progress.